What you need to do to comply with regulations on manufactured products you place on the market in Great Britain.

 Prototypes and testing

-Products undergoing testing or validating pre-production of units do not require UKCA marking, as they are still considered to be in the stage of manufacture and therefore have not been placed on the GB market.
+Products undergoing testing or validating pre-production of units do not require UKCA marking.
+They are still considered to be in the stage of manufacture and therefore have not been placed on the GB market.

-However, fully manufactured products intended for consumer testing need to meet the UK requirements as they apply in GB, including being UKCA marked if this takes place after 11pm on 31 December 2022.
+However, fully manufactured products intended for consumer testing need to meet the UK requirements as they apply in GB at the time the consumer testing takes place.

 Leasing and hiring